 Epidemiology including risk factors and primary prevention

-- Dizziness is the primary complaint in 3% of primary care and emergency department visits in patients 25 years or older5.
-Acute dizziness is most often caused by benign conditions, such as peripheral vertigo, orthostatic hypotension, and psychogenic disorders, whereas serious neurologic conditions, such as stroke and brain tumors, are rare6.
+- Dizziness is the primary complaint in 43% of emergency department visits every year 5, 6.
+Acute dizziness is most often caused by benign conditions, such as peripheral vertigo, orthostatic hypotension, and psychogenic disorders, whereas serious neurologic conditions, such as stroke and brain tumors, are rare 7.
 Cardiovascular disease was found to be the most common major cause of dizziness in older adults in primary care.
-25% of these patients experience an adverse drug effect causing dizziness 7.
+Twenty five percent of these patients experience an adverse drug effect causing dizziness 8.

 - Otologic disorders account for 30-50% of all identifiable causes of dizziness, followed by syncopal/disequilibrium (25%), psychiatric (15%) and central brainstem vestibular lesions (10%)

-- Stroke accounts for 3-7% among all causes of vertigo8.
+- Stroke accounts for 3-7% among all causes of vertigo 9.

 - Age: > 65 years old are at risk due to an increase in medical conditions and their use of medications.